rustom-ichhaporia/IRisk-Lab-AI-Powered-Lifecycle-Financial-Planning-Coding-Test/final-report/report.md

 ## Metrics

 The models were evaluated on several metrics.
 The precision, recall, and F1 score (weighted average of precision and recall) of each model's predictions on test data were compared.
 Despite the improved performance of the model from the application of SMOTE, the F1 scores of the models on death classification were short of 0.5 while the F1 scores on the survival classification were in excess of 0.95.
 Consideration was also given to the area under the receiver operating characteristic curve (ROC AUC score), with the best model reaching an ROC AUC score of 0.89 after beginning at 0.4 before optimization.
-A sample of the classifications were given below.
+A sample of the metrics for the logistic regression model is shown in the appendix.
+The model's predictions perform best with the addition of a 0.25 constant to the predicted probabilities of the model's output.
+In risk management, it is conventionally always best to slightly oversave than to undersave, so we prioritized removing false negatives over removing false positives.

 ## Hyperparameter Optimization

+To finely tune the model, a hyperparameter optimization script was with cross-validation over a feature space of hyperparameters defined in the code.
+While the hyperparameter optimization failed to produce significant increases in F1 scores on the test data, it led to an increase in the ROC AUC score of roughly 0.42.

 ## Computation